fulrich/test-charged/README.md

 * positive - Generates a positive numeric value.
 * negative - Generates a negative numeric value.
-* default - The generated value could be positive of negative.
+* default - The generated value could be positive or negative.

 Below are the provided basic numeric generators.